lukacaleb/altschoolexams/README.md

 # altschoolexam
-this is my semester at Altschool Africa
+this is my first semester examination at Altschool Africa